They (the breed) is quite popular in films. You've seen

 And yes, it did hang on to the fish in it's talons.
 The tail seemed to be about 2/3rds black and the

-it's an immature bald eagle but it might be a golden.
+this is an immature bald eagle but it might be a golden.
 Perhaps a

 local here in Carrabelle will have spotted it too and be able to offer a